Competitor Analysis: Evaluating Meta Platforms And Competitors In Interactive Media & Services Industry - Meta Platforms (NASDAQ:META)

 -

-With a relatively low Price to Sales ratio of 10.97, which is 0.14x the industry average, the stock might be considered undervalued based on sales performance.
+Based on its sales performance, the stock could be deemed undervalued with a Price to Sales ratio of 10.77, which is 0.14x the industry average.

 -